Capitol Hill Day School's Board of Trustees

-The Board of Trustees is the governing body of Capitol Hill Day School, which is unique among independent schools in that a majority of its Trustees are elected by current parents, faculty, and staff.
+The Board of Trustees is the governing body of Capitol Hill Day School.

 Trustees at Capitol Hill Day School are current parents, alumni, parents of alumni, professionals with independent school experience, and community members from our neighborhood and beyond.
 Trustees bring important skills and points of view to the Board of Trustees, giving the School their time and talent.
 Board Members serve staggered three-year terms.

-The Board works on behalf the School in:
+The Board works on behalf of the School in:

 - Selecting, supporting, nurturing, evaluating and setting appropriate compensation for the Head of School